 Where possible, payment should be made in advance for all chargeable services.
 In other cases, invoices should be raised promptly (and no later than 10 working days) after the supply of goods or services.
 Managers must ensure that they are aware of levels of outstanding debt, if any, accumulating from individual service users.

 9.8 VAT

-Where new transactions are being considered, Directors must consult with the VAT/PFI Officer (0141 577 8450) on the VAT implications before introducing any new charges.
+Where new transactions are being considered, Directors must consult with the Senior Accountant (VAT/PFI) (VAT@eastrenfrewshire.gov.uk) on the VAT implications before introducing any new charges.

 9.9 Transfer of cash, cheques etc.